Beuc/renpy-ttk/README.md

 you release a version of your game.
 Otherwise your players will lose their seen texts on the next update, which is a frustrating gaming experience.
 This is not specific to renpy-ttk but it's easier to forget about it.
-Just leave them around and let Ren'Py update ("recompile") them.
+You can remove `.rpy` files, but just leave `.rpyc` files around and let Ren'Py update ("recompile") them.